Three on a Couch: Production

 This was the first film that Lewis made for Columbia after ending a 17-year long association with Paramount Pictures.
 This is also the first film that Lewis directed in which he did not receive a screenwriting credit.
-Three on a Couch was listed in the 1978 book The Fifty Worst Films of All Time.
 It was filmed from September 13 - December 1, 1965, it was released on July 7, 1966.

 Comedians Buddy Lester and Fritz Feld have cameos.
 Janet Leigh previously co-starred with Lewis and Dean Martin in Living It Up (1954).

 Reception

 The film was included in the 1978 book, The Fifty Worst Films of All Time (and How They Got That Way), by Harry Medved, Randy Dreyfuss, and Michael Medved.

 Home media

 Three on a Couch was released on DVD in a Jerry Lewis Triple Feature collection with Don't Raise the Bridge, Lower the River, and Hook, Line & Sinker on January 16, 2018 and own its own on December 8, 2019.